Director Of Music and Church Organist

 Jordanhill Liturgical Choir

-he Jordanhill Liturgical Choir is a new, ecumenical choir.
-Formed in 2011, the Choir comprises Members of the three Jordanhill churches (Church of Scotland, Scottish Episcopal and Roman Catholic) and neighbouring parishes, together with others of no church affiliation, united by an interest in exploring old and new liturgical music traditions.
-The Choir rehearses fortnightly on Wednesdays at 7.30 p.m., and leads services of Advent Carols, Compline and Vespers in various local churches and further afield, featuring music from Gregorian, Anglican, Gelineau, Taize and Iona repertories.
+The Jordanhill Liturgical Choir is an ecumenical choir.
+Formed in 2011, the Choir comprises members of the three Jordanhill churches (Church of Scotland, Scottish Episcopal and Roman Catholic) and neighbouring parishes, together with others of no church affiliation, united by an interest in exploring old and new liturgical music traditions.
+The Choir rehearses fortnightly on Thursday at 7.30 p.m., and leads services of Advent Carols, Compline and Vespers in various local churches and further afield, featuring music from Gregorian, Anglican, Gelineau, Taize and Iona repertories.
 Whilst a basic level of music reading is desirable, an enthusiasm for and an empathy with the Choir’s aims are just as important, and new Members will be made very welcome.

 To help you to decide whether the Jordanhill Liturgical Choir might be for you, you are welcome to come along and join us for a rehearsal at any time.

 Jordanhill Parish Church Handbell Ringers was formed in 1990.
 In addition to playing from time to time during Sunday worship, we give concerts to many different groups.
 Our music ranges from hymn tunes to folk, classical music to music from musicals and films, from to popular and also music specially composed for bells.

 Rehearsals, between late August and May, are weekly on Sunday evenings at 7.15 p.m.
 For further information about the Handbell Ringers, follow the link here.
 For all up-to-date information, concerts, etc., you can find us on Facebook or contact Ruth Cantlay: email@example.com